infinum/eightshift-docs/website/docs/theme.md

 ![](/img/setup.gif)

-After the script is finished, please follow the instructions provided by the setup script.
+After the script is finished, your new theme will be set up and activated.

-All additional steps after the initial setup are done using WP-CLI commands, so please make sure that you have WP-CLI set and ready to use.

 ## Specify version to create